The Science of Hand Washing

 learn best through repetition and reinforcement.
 You

-can follow up your first lesson with story books about germs
+can follow up your first lesson with:

-and hand washing; by looking at pictures of germs; by making
+looking at pictures of germs;

-can glue stick but not draw); and by acting out silly little
+can glue stick but not draw well); and

 skits about getting germs on your hands, hand washing,